 A construction loan is a type of home loan that's designed for people who are building their own home as opposed to buying one.

 Construction loans function very differently from a standard home loan.
-They typically charge interest-only repayments during the build.
-This is to make sure your repayments are kept at a minimum during construction before reverting to a principal and interest loan afterwards.
+They typically charge interest-only repayments during the building process.

 |Stage||What it includes|

 |Deposit||Pay the builder to begin construction.|

 |Slab down or base||Covers the foundation of your property: levelling the ground, plumbing and waterproofing the foundation.|

 |Frame||Build the frame of your property.
 This often covers partial brickwork, roofing, trusses and windows.|

 |Lockup||Put up the external walls and put in windows and doors.|

 |Fitout or fixing||This often covers the cost of internal fittings and fixtures, like plasterboards, part-installation of cupboards and benches, plumbing, electricity and gutters.|

 |Completion||Covers the conclusion of contracted items (like builders and equipment) and any finishing touches like electricity, plumbing and overall cleaning.|